AbSciBio/remote-work/README.md

 sharing all meeting notes to a google drive folder for improved organization and quick access.

+### Video Conference Recordings

+Video conference calls should be recorded as a default.
+This doesn't mean every meeting needs to be recorded (such as confidential or private discussions), but automatically recording conference calls helps promote a culture of documentation and transparency.
+These recordings can be shared with participants for their future reference.
+Links to meeting recordings should be included in the group's shared meeting notes.

+Zoom can be configured to automatically record meetings so you don't have to remember to do it each time.
+Zoom can also record meetings in the cloud and send you a recording link after the meeting.
+This makes it easy to share recordings and keeps you from having to manage video files yourself.
+[This screenshot](./images/zoom-recording-settings.png) can be used as a reference for how to configure your Zoom settings to automatically record meetings in the cloud.

 ## Communication

 <details><summary>Create a Team Meeting Space</summary>